plotly/plotly.py/README.md

 ## Installation

-plotly.py may be installed using pip...
+plotly.py may be installed using pip

 ```
 pip install plotly==5.24.1